Moroccanoil Hydrating Styling Cream Review: Pros, Cons, and Performance

 The texture is a medium lotion cream, not sticky, not waxy, and easy to spread between your palms.
 That matters because some styling creams feel rich in the hand but drag through the hair.
 This one distributes smoothly, especially on damp hair, and the pump makes it easier to avoid overdoing it.

 Its best performance is on damp hair before a blow-dry.
 It helps reduce that rough, fluffy look through the mid-lengths and ends, and it gives hair a softer, more finished feel once dry.
 Hair usually looks smoother and a bit shinier, but not slick.
-If your main goal is a bouncy, polished blowout with fewer flyaways, this cream does that well.
+If the main goal is a bouncy, polished blowout with fewer flyaways, this cream does that well.

 On air-dried hair, the results are more mixed.
 It definitely softens frizz and cuts down on puffiness, but the hold is minimal.
-Waves and curls may look a little more moisturized and less frayed, yet you should not expect gel-like definition or a cast that locks in shape.
+Waves and curls may look a little more moisturized and less frayed, yet users should not expect gel-like definition or a cast that locks in shape.
 In humid weather, it helps some, but it is not a miracle anti-humidity shield.

 Check Price on Amazon